ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 ## Overview

 In Apollo 2.0, we add three new calibration functions: Camera-to-Camera calibration, Camera-to-LiDAR calibration, and Radar-to-Camera calibration.
 Unlike the LiDAR-to-IMU calibration in Apollo 1.5, all the new calibration methods are provided by the onboard executable program.
-The user only needs to start the corresponding calibration program, so the calibration work can be completed in real time and verify the results.
-The results are provided by `.yaml` format files.
+Users only need to start the corresponding calibration program, then the calibration work can be completed in real time and results could be verified with visualized images.
+All results are provided by `.yaml` format files.

 ## Preparation

 1. Well Calibrated Intrinsics of Camera

-  Intrinsic contains focus length, principal point, distortion coefficients and other information.
+  Camera intrinsic contains focus length, principal point, distortion coefficients and other information.
 They can be obtained from some other camera calibration tools, for example, [ROS Camera Calibration Tools](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) and [Camera Calibration Toolbox for Matlab](http://www.vision.caltech.edu/bouguetj/calib_doc/).
 After the calibration is completed, the results need to be converted to a `.yaml` format file.
 Here is is an example of a camera intrinsic file:

 ```bash
     header: